 Students often find themselves late at night or even the next day, having not completed their homework.
 Regardless of the fact, they have spent countless hours working on homework.
 Parkinson’s Law states that “work grows bigger to fill the time needed to complete it.”
 In simple terms, if you give yourself a task of memorizing geometry formulas for a test the next day, you always find that the entire evening is full despite having a job that would supposed to be 30 minutes.

 Students have a lot of homework lately, and they have other things to do to add to this.
-Having a routine that helps you balance and hack your homework and attend to other items can be handy.
+Having a routine that will help me with my homework and attend to other items can be handy.

 Some steps that give you an advantage when you are doing your homework according to Parkinson’s Law include: